AkankshaASawant/SQL-Music-Company-Project-/README.md

-# SQL Music Library Database
+# SQL Music Company Database

 ## Project Overview
 This project involves the creation of a relational database system for managing a music library.
 It contains tables for **bands**, **albums**, and **songs**, with their relationships defined using foreign keys.
 The database is designed to store data about music bands, their albums, and the songs within those albums.
 The project demonstrates a comprehensive approach to relational database design and implementation using SQL.